nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 The SSO mechanism security broker is particularly useful when a consumer of cloud services needs to access cloud services that reside on different clouds.

-* This mechanism does not counteract any of the cloud threats we have seen, but mainly improves usability in accessing and managing cloud resources.*
+* This mechanism does not counteract any of the cloud threats we have seen, but improves usability in accessing and managing cloud resources.*

 #### Cloud-Based Security Groups
 Cloud resource segmentation is accomplished which is a process by which separate physical and virtual IT environments are created for different users and groups.
 For example, an organization's WAN can be partitioned based on individual network security requirements.
 One network can be established with a resilient firewall for external Internet access, while a second is implemented without a firewall because its users are internal and cannot access the Internet.